alchitry/alchitry.github.io/content/tutorials/basic-cpu.md

 We now need a way to encode the instructions for our CPU.
 We are going to fit each instruction into 16 bits.
-The first four bits will be to encode what the operation is (since we will have 16 operations), and the remaining 12 bits will be unique to each operation.
+The first four bits will be used to encode what the operation is (since we will have 16 operations), and the remaining 12 bits will be unique to each operation.

 The four bits that encode the type of operation are known as the **opcode**.